UK-Export-Finance/dtfs2/README.md

 http://localhost:5001/v1/deals
 ```

-a mongoDB instance will have been started:
+a mongoDB container will have been started:
-* to connect a client from your local machine, connect to localhost:27017 as root/r00t
+* to connect a client from your local machine, connect to `localhost:27017` as `root/r00t`

 ### Git workflow